SciCatProject/documentation/Ingestor/ingestManual.md

 For particularly important datasets, you may also want to use the parameter &#x2013;tapecopies 2 to store redundant copies of the data.
+To give some numbers, 0.2–0.4% of the tapes get damaged so there is a chance that archiving with only one copy will result in lost data, in very few cases.
+Keep in mind that archival with redundancy doubles the cost which is billed to the responsible department.

 You may be asked whether you want to copy the data first to a central system.
 This step is needed for all files which are not residing on